excelsior-oss/excelsior-jet-gradle-plugin/README.md

 ##### Optimization Presets

-If you do not configure the above settings for any dependencies, all classes from all dependencids will be compiled to native code.
+If you do not configure the above settings for any dependencies, all classes from all dependencies will be compiled to native code.
 That is a so called `typical` optimization preset.

 However, as mentioned above, you may wish to set the `optimize` property to `auto-detect`